-• Do not include columns unless you are populating them.
-An empty value overwrites existing data if the device already exists.

-- The column names must match the database column names.
-Do not change the database column names set by NA. - Because the data fields are comma-delimited, fields can include whitespace but not commas (,).
-Use a colon (:) to separate values within a field. - Column order is not significant.
+- Do not include columns unless you are populating them.
+An empty value overwrites existing data if the device already exists. - The column names must match the database column names.
+Do not change the database column names set by NA. - Because the data fields are comma-delimited, fields can include whites pace but not commas (,).
+Use a colon (:) to separate values within a field. - Data fields that are string types cannot include any of the following characters: single quotation mark ('), quotation mark ("), angle brackets (< >). - Column order is not significant.